How Brian Abrams' definitive Obama White House oral history came together

 Barack Obama’s toughest day in office was Dec.
 14, 2012.

-The president of the United States had just won re-election and was a week away from his annual Christmas vacation to Hawaii when Nick Shapiro — then-White House senior advisor to the CIA director — barged into the Oval Office during Obama’s top-secret daily briefing.
+The president of the United States had just won re-election and was a week away from his annual Christmas vacation to Hawaii when Nick Shapiro — then-White House staffer — barged into the Oval Office during Obama’s top-secret daily briefing.
 Shapiro quickly informed his bosses, Homeland Security Advisor John Brennan and Obama himself, that “a small number of kids had been shot” in Connecticut.

 “Only later did we learn the full extent.
 But it was a school.
 They were young, and this was actually out of the news for a really long time, and that’s not normal,” Shapiro recounts in the new book Obama: An Oral History, 2009-2017.